davidnewhall/indigo-broadlink/README.md

 These devices have no special states.
 Select an update interval in the plugin configuration; this ensures local state changes are reported as expected.
 Control these devices with On/Off commands as you would any other relay device.

+#### A1 Environmental Sensor

+All five sensors are exposed as custom device states on a single device.
+We'd break them out into individual devices, but it would require a dedicated plugin due to limitations in the device architecture for Indigo plugins.
+Once you add the device you can see the device states in the bottom pane of Indigo.
+Just grab the slider dot at the bottom and drag it up.
+You can create triggers against the device states and add them to control pages.

 ## Licenses